ajohnson1/ajohnson1.github.io/bobsonly.md

 2541367QS--------P-------P---------P-P---------P-------P---------P-P-*1(1)
 2456317QS-------P-P-------P-P*1(1)
 ```
+This set of blocks includes the [12:1+21 block](#73-round-blocks) block from 78 complete B-blocks, so the other two blocks link 8 B-blocks into 2 B-blocks.
 - [CompLib 85818](https://complib.org/composition/85818) 570 bobs, 8 plains in a run
 - [CompLib 82340](https://complib.org/composition/82340) 543 bobs
 - [CompLib 85271](https://complib.org/composition/85271) 531 bobs